tinify/wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

+= Q: How many images can I compress for free? =
+In a default Wordpress installation you can compress around 100 images for free each month.
+WordPress creates different sized versions of your images which all have to be compressed.
+Some plugins even add more sizes, so take a look at the Settings > Media page before you start compressing.

+= Q: What happens to the compressed images when I uninstall the plugin? =
+A: When you remove the TinyPNG plugin all your compressed images will remain compressed.

 = Q: I don't recall uploading 500 photos this month but my limit is already reached.
 How is this number calculated? =
 A: When you upload an image to your website, WordPress will create different sized versions of it (see Settings > Media).
 The plugin will compress each of these sizes, so when you have 100 images and 5 different sizes you will do 500 compressions.

-= Q: What happens to the compressed images when I uninstall the plugin? =
-A: When you remove the TinyPNG plugin all your compressed images will remain compressed.

 = Q: Is there a file size limit? =
 A: No. There are no limitations on the size of the images you want to compress.